-You have dreamed of building your very own log home, but are concerned about emerging energy codes and rising energy costs.
-You know you want a house that does not cost an arm-and-a-leg to heat and cool.
-You question whether it still makes sense to build a log home today.
-Can log homes be energy efficient?
+Are you dreaming of building a log home?
+Do you have concerns about emerging energy codes and rising energy costs?
+Are you wondering if log homes can be energy efficient?
 The answer is a resounding yes; log homes are energy efficient.

 Benefits of Log Home Construction